procom-dev/cf7-to-actionnetwork/README.md

 `Install [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) and activate it.`

-* Install "CF7 to Webhook" by plugins dashboard.
+* Install "CF7 to ActionNetwork" by plugins dashboard.

 Or

-* Upload the entire `cf7-to-zapier` folder to the `/wp-content/plugins/` directory.
+* Upload the entire `cf7-to-actionnetwork` folder to the `/wp-content/plugins/` directory.

 Then

 * Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Zapier' tab into form configuration.
+You will find 'ActionNetwork' tab into form configuration.

 ## Frequently Asked Questions ##